-Indeed, intimacy refers to sex, but it may also apply to more acts like holding hands, cuddling, kissing, or touching each other while talking.
-Sex is not the essential element of a flourishing marriage, but intimacy is also an essential part.
+Indeed, intimacy refers to sex life, but it may also apply to more acts like holding hands, cuddling, kissing, or touching each other while talking.
+Sex drive is not the essential element of a flourishing marriage, but intimacy is also an essential part.

 If you and your wife spouse feel more like roommates than a couple sharing the warmth of marriage, you have lost a fundamental building stone of your relationship.

-Thus, your partner can feel more insulted, betrayed, deflated, emotionally distant, frustrated, and hopeless.
+Thus, one spouse can feel more insulted, betrayed, deflated, emotionally distant, frustrated, and hopeless.
 When anyone has these emotions, several things can happen.
 You stop spending quality time together, connecting emotionally, and enjoying each other’s company.

 Having an Affair

-Also, you may want to get away from everyday obligations and habits.
+Also, you may want to get away from marriage trouble, from your normal everyday obligations and habits.
 There is no lack of causes you might be considering of straying.
-Affairs indicate trouble in marriages.
+Affairs indicate serious trouble in marriages.

-Moving beyond marriage does not resolve marriage discomfort.
+Moving beyond marriage does not resolve the underlying problem of marriage problems and discomfort.
 Affairs eventually lead to unintended difficulties.
 Problems persist and get worse.

 Deceptions, lies, and remorse and humiliation lead to divorce and isolation.
 Suspicions run high, and trust deteriorates.
-Therefore, you should do what it takes to keep your relationship on track.
+Therefore, you should do what it takes to keep healthy marriage and your best friend and relationship on track.

 Don’t Wait to Seek Professional Help